explodinggradients/ragas/README.md

 Ragas measures your pipeline's performance against different dimensions

 1. **Faithfulness**: measures the information consistency of the generated answer against the given context.
 If any claims are made in the answer that cannot be deduced from context is penalized.
+It is calculated from `answer` and `retrieved context`.

 2. **Context Relevancy**: measures how relevant retrieved contexts are to the question.
 Ideally, the context should only contain information necessary to answer the question.
 The presence of redundant information in the context is penalized.
+It is calculated from `question` and `retrieved context`.

 3. **Context Recall**: measures the recall of the retrieved context using annotated answer as ground truth.
 Annotated answer is taken as proxy for ground truth context.
+It is calculated from `ground truth` and `retrieved context`.

 4. **Answer Relevancy**: refers to the degree to which a response directly addresses and is appropriate for a given question or context.
 This does not take the factuality of the answer into consideration but rather penalizes the present of redundant information or incomplete answers given a question.
+It is calculated from `question` and `answer`.

 5. **Aspect Critiques**: Designed to judge the submission against defined aspects like harmlessness, correctness, etc. You can also define your own aspect and validate the submission against your desired aspect.
 The output of aspect critiques is always binary.
+It is calculated from `answer`.

 The final `ragas_score` is the harmonic mean of individual metric scores.